LoopKit/loopdocs/docs/operation/loop-settings/pump-commands.md

 # Pump Commands

-Initially, Loop was written to interact with Medtronic pumps.
-Then as Omnipod was added to Loop, the underlying code structure was reorganized to have "pump modules" and "CGM modules".
-This will make it easier, in future, to drop in new "modules" to Loop.
-This history is provided as a partial explanation as to why the [Medtronic Pump Command](pump-commands.md#medtronic-commands) commands are embedded in the RileyLink screen, whereas the Omnipod pump commands are in the [Pod Settings](pump-commands.md#omnipod-commands) display.
+With Loop v2.2.5, the pump commands are found only in the associated Pump / Pod Settings screen documented here.
+The [RileyLink screen](riley.md) is the same regardless of which pump you use.

 ## Change Time Zone

 For both Medtronic and Omnipod, use the Loop `Change Time Zone` command to update time.
+The basal rates stay at the pump time even if the user and their phone change time zones or when daylight savings time occurs.
+To bring the pump into the same time zone as the phone, use this command with Loop.
+(Medtronic users - do NOT adjust your pump.)

 * **Medtronics**: Tap on the reservoir icon in the Heads Up Display or the image of the pump in the Loop settings screen
 * **Omnipod**: Tap on the Pod Age icon in the Heads Up Display or the image of the Omnipod in the Loop settings screen